 I use an eclectic approach, combining narrative therapy, cognitive-behavioural and mindfulness work, methods effective in recovery from trauma, psychodynamic insights (e.g. ways past experience impinge on the present), play therapy with children, and other relevant techniques.
 I would like to help you become more able to face the past, enjoy the present, and look to the future with confidence.
 With children, I use play and art therapy as well as talk.

-Testimony from a 4-year-old boy: “When there were monsters, we couldn’t talk about them.
+A four-year-old boy whom I saw remarked, at the end of therapy: “When there were monsters, we couldn’t talk about them.
 But now that there are no monsters, we can talk about them.”
-This is the essence of therapy: we cannot undo the monsters and traumas of the past or present, but we can make them bearable to think and talk about, help you find better ways to overcome them and find workable solutions, and take away their power over your mind and heart — loosen the grip of their “terrible claws and gnashing teeth,” in Maurice Sendak’s words.
+This is the essence of therapy: we cannot undo the monsters and traumas of the past or present, but we can make them bearable to think and talk about, help you find better ways to overcome them, and take away their power over your mind and heart.

 I am a member of the Canadian Association of Psychoanalytic Child Psychotherapists, #1219 and a member of the Ontario College of Social Workers and Social Service Workers (OCSWSSW), #778380.

 At present, I am working on Fridays at 320 Danforth (Carrot Common) in Toronto, suite 206.
 Please call or email for further information and to book an appointment.
 I can also offer supervision for psychotherapy students and consultation to other professionals (e.g. social workers, child and youth workers, etc.)